Vtiger Editions: One Pilot | One Growth | One Professional | One Enterprise | One AI

 In Cases

 When you set up business hours, the time elapsed on a case during non-business hours is not calculated while measuring the SLA.
 For example, if a case is assigned to an agent that is due in 4 hours on a Sunday morning, and the agent is not working on Sundays, then the clock will start ticking only on Monday when the agent’s business hours start.
+Business hours will also help redirect phone calls to voicemail during non-business hours.

 To learn more about Cases in Vtiger CRM, click here.